fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 Simon and Nathalie’s in January for a post-Xmas cheesefest.

-Also had the race night in Kirky with Craig and Jim and a small motif.
+Also had the race night in Kirky with Craig and Jim, a night which inclded a narrow escape.

 Visit to Tom and Nessa’s.
 Drinks at Sloanes for Lydia and Anna’s birthday.
 A May catch-up at the Bungo for Criona and Jim’s visit.
 Cara’s first communion.
 Tom’s stag in April where I enjoyed the Paisley food and frink festival, watched St Mirren and went to a cool local pub.
 5th August was a party at Craigy B’s.